-- 10.1 With the exception of IAPT services, service Users not discharged within 28 days of the first contact appointment will be considered to be 'In Treatment' with 2gether services. - 10.2 Following completion of the core assessment part 1 and part 2, a Lead Professional/Named Worker (the latter for IAPT) or Care Coordinator needs to be identified.
+- 10.1 With the exception of IAPT services, service users not discharged within 28 days of the first contact appointment will be considered to be 'In Treatment' with 2gether services. - 10.2 Following completion of the core assessment part 1 and where appropriate part 2, a Lead Professional/Named Worker (the latter for IAPT, PMHS and perinatal mental health) or Care Coordinator needs to be identified.
 At this point, a care plan is developed with the Service User and they are given a copy.
 Where a treatment intervention does not have a fixed number of sessions (PMHS/IAPT short term engagement) or exceeds 4 weeks a care review date is set.